priamai/stixorm-oasis/README.md

 Or from the pip repository....
 TBC

-Then run the simple certification test:
+Then make sure you are in the top folder (stixorm-oasis) and run the following:

 `python3 oasis/run_simple_cert.py`